Image source: Shutterstock/IRINA SHI

 The traditional approach was reactive, but using risk-based data from implanted devices to help identify decompensating patients sooner and intervene earlier to prevent a ‘problem turning into a crisis’.

-A new research project will embrace the combination of 5G telecommunications technology and AI to offer continuous remote monitoring to seriously ill heart failure patients.
-An increasing number of chronic heart failure patients are receiving Left Ventricular Assist Devices (LVADs) to help them live with their condition, but physicians acknowledge the need to effectively monitor them.
+A new research project will embrace the combination of 5G telecommunications technology and AI to offer continuous remote monitoring to seriously ill heart failure patients, for example those with Left Ventricular Assist Devices (LVADs).

 The Manchester team developed Triage HF Plus: a remote management HF care pathway which combines the TriageHF risk score with a structured telephone-based remote clinical patient assessment.
 The validated Triage HF score is a feature of Medtronic cardiac implantable electronic devices, which use data from up to nine monitored physiological parameters to classify patients as low, medium, or high risk of HF hospitalisation in the next 30 days.
 Once enrolled, all high-risk episodes are managed via the Triage HF Plus pathway and patients received a structured telephone assessment to assess both HF and non-HF related acute issues.